Motco Sells 2,511 Shares of The Coca-Cola Company (NYSE:KO)

-Motco cut its stake in The Coca-Cola Company (NYSE:KO – Free Report) by 2.0% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 122,945 shares of the company’s stock after selling 2,511 shares during the period.
-Motco’s holdings in Coca-Cola were worth $6,882,000 at the end of the most recent reporting period.
+Motco reduced its stake in shares of The Coca-Cola Company (NYSE:KO – Free Report) by 2.0% in the third quarter, according to its most recent filing with the SEC.
+The fund owned 122,945 shares of the company’s stock after selling 2,511 shares during the period.
+Motco’s holdings in Coca-Cola were worth $6,882,000 as of its most recent SEC filing.

-Other hedge funds have also modified their holdings of the company.
-Hibernia Wealth Partners LLC acquired a new position in shares of Coca-Cola in the 3rd quarter worth approximately $25,000.
-Freedom Wealth Alliance LLC acquired a new position in shares of Coca-Cola in the 4th quarter worth approximately $25,000.
-Paladin Advisory Group LLC acquired a new position in shares of Coca-Cola in the 2nd quarter worth approximately $28,000.
-Fortis Capital Advisors LLC acquired a new position in shares of Coca-Cola in the 4th quarter worth approximately $30,000.
-Finally, KB Financial Partners LLC acquired a new position in shares of Coca-Cola in the 1st quarter worth approximately $31,000.
-68.96% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds also recently made changes to their positions in KO.
+Mirabella Financial Services LLP bought a new stake in Coca-Cola in the second quarter worth $1,116,000.
+Providence Capital Advisors LLC lifted its stake in Coca-Cola by 1.4% in the second quarter.
+Providence Capital Advisors LLC now owns 43,642 shares of the company’s stock worth $2,628,000 after purchasing an additional 620 shares during the last quarter.
+HF Advisory Group LLC lifted its stake in Coca-Cola by 7.6% in the third quarter.
+HF Advisory Group LLC now owns 6,770 shares of the company’s stock worth $379,000 after purchasing an additional 476 shares during the last quarter.
+Quantinno Capital Management LP lifted its stake in Coca-Cola by 13.2% in the second quarter.
+Quantinno Capital Management LP now owns 84,095 shares of the company’s stock worth $5,064,000 after purchasing an additional 9,800 shares during the last quarter.
+Finally, Tucker Asset Management LLC lifted its stake in Coca-Cola by 110.4% in the second quarter.
+Tucker Asset Management LLC now owns 9,052 shares of the company’s stock worth $545,000 after purchasing an additional 4,749 shares during the last quarter.
+68.96% of the stock is owned by institutional investors.

-A number of equities analysts have recently issued reports on the company.
-Morgan Stanley dropped their target price on Coca-Cola from $70.00 to $65.00 and set an “overweight” rating for the company in a report on Wednesday, October 25th.
-Citigroup raised their price target on Coca-Cola from $67.00 to $68.00 and gave the company a “buy” rating in a report on Wednesday, January 17th.
-Bank of America dropped their price target on Coca-Cola from $74.00 to $60.00 and set a “buy” rating for the company in a report on Tuesday, October 17th.
-JPMorgan Chase & Co. raised their price target on Coca-Cola from $59.00 to $62.00 and gave the company an “overweight” rating in a report on Wednesday, October 25th.
-Finally, Jefferies Financial Group started coverage on Coca-Cola in a report on Monday, November 13th.
-They set a “hold” rating and a $64.00 price target for the company.
-Four analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat.com, Coca-Cola presently has an average rating of “Moderate Buy” and a consensus target price of $66.87.
+Several analysts have weighed in on the stock.
+Citigroup boosted their price target on shares of Coca-Cola from $67.00 to $68.00 and gave the stock a “buy” rating in a research note on Wednesday, January 17th.
+StockNews.com cut shares of Coca-Cola from a “buy” rating to a “hold” rating in a research report on Friday, October 13th.
+Morgan Stanley decreased their price objective on shares of Coca-Cola from $70.00 to $65.00 and set an “overweight” rating on the stock in a research report on Wednesday, October 25th.
+JPMorgan Chase & Co. boosted their price objective on shares of Coca-Cola from $59.00 to $62.00 and gave the company an “overweight” rating in a research report on Wednesday, October 25th.
+Finally, Barclays boosted their price objective on shares of Coca-Cola from $60.00 to $66.00 and gave the company an “overweight” rating in a research report on Tuesday, January 16th.
+Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat, Coca-Cola has an average rating of “Moderate Buy” and a consensus target price of $66.87.

 Coca-Cola Trading Up 0.6 %